5 Ways Overthinking and Scope Creep Cripple Health Tech Initiatives

 **Q: What is scope creep in health tech?**

-A: Scope creep refers to uncontrolled changes or continuous growth in a project’s scope, often leading to delays and increased costs.
-In health tech, it manifests as teams expanding project features beyond initial agreements, causing operational inefficiencies.
+A: Scope creep refers to uncontrolled changes or continuous growth in a project’s scope.
+This often leads to project delays and resource misallocation.

-Q: What are common reasons for health tech project failures?
+**Q: What are the best tools for managing health tech projects?**